barrymckay/sipeed_wiki/docs/hardware/en/maixII/M2/flash.md

 | m2dock        | Image for MaixII-Dock                                                                                |
 | 20220701      | Update date                                                                                          |

-> These images is not the business edition, only can be burned into TF card.
+> These images are not for the business edition and can only be burned onto a MicroSD card / TF card.

 ## Burning the system image using Windows